Mkobimbo/fcc-city-skyline/README.md

-a web based city skyline painting made using vanilla html and css
+a web based city skyline painting made using vanilla html and css. it reinforces the css functions concept.